Skip to main content

 Cross-Regional Executive Committee

-Meets each seasonal quarter on the second Monday of that month (November, February, May, August)
+Meets each seasonal quarter on the first Monday of that month (November, February, May, August)

 Logo